gad-lang/gad/docs/tutorial.md

-# uGO Tutorial
+# Gad Tutorial

-uGO is another script language for Go applications to make Go more dynamic with scripts. uGO is inspired by script language [Tengo](https://github.com/d5/tengo) by Daniel Kang.
+Gad is another script language for Go applications to make Go more dynamic with scripts.
+Gad is inspired by script language [Tengo](https://github.com/d5/tengo) by Daniel Kang.

-uGO source code is compiled to bytecode and run in a Virtual Machine (VM).
+Gad source code is compiled to bytecode and run in a Virtual Machine (VM).
 Compiled bytecode can be serialized/deserialized for wire to remove compilation step before execution for remote processes, and deserialization will solve version differences to a certain degree.

-Main script and uGO source modules in uGO are all functions which have `compiledFunction` type name.
+Main script and Gad source modules in Gad are all functions which have `compiledFunction` type name.
 Parameters can be defined for main function with [`param`](#param) statement and main function returns a value with `return` statement as well.
 If return statement is missing, `undefined` value is returned by default.
-All functions return single value but thanks to [destructuring](destructuring.md) feature uGO allows to return multiple values as an array and set returning array elements to multiple variables.
+All functions return single value but thanks to [destructuring](destructuring.md) feature Gad allows to return multiple values as an array and set returning array elements to multiple variables.

-uGO relies on Go's garbage collector and there is no allocation limit for objects like Tengo.
+Gad relies on Go's garbage collector and there is no allocation limit for objects like Tengo.
 To run scripts which are not safe must be run in a sandboxed environment which is the only way for Go applications.
 Note: Builtin objects can be disabled before compilation.

-uGO can handle runtime errors and Go panic with `try-catch-finally` statements which is similar to Ecmascript implementation with a few minor differences.
+Gad can handle runtime errors and Go panic with `try-catch-finally` statements which is similar to Ecmascript implementation with a few minor differences.
 Although Go developers are not fan of `try-catch-finally`, they are well known statements to work with.

-uGO does not use reflect package during execution and avoids unsafe function calls. uGO objects most of the time escape to heap inevitably because they are of interface types but it is minimized.
+Gad does not use reflect package during execution and avoids unsafe function calls.
+Gad objects most of the time escape to heap inevitably because they are of interface types but it is minimized.

-uGO is developed to be an embedded script language for Go applications, and importing source modules from files will not be added in near future but one can implement a custom module to return file content to the compiler.
+Gad is developed to be an embedded script language for Go applications, and importing source modules from files will not be added in near future but one can implement a custom module to return file content to the compiler.

-uGO currently has a simple optimizer for constant folding and evaluating expressions which do not have side effects.
+Gad currently has a simple optimizer for constant folding and evaluating expressions which do not have side effects.
 Optimizer greedily evaluates expressions having only literals (int, uint, char, float, bool, string).
 Optimizer can be disabled with compiler options.